 Yet a few days later I found myself going back for more.

-I’ll cut a longer story short for now and say that after a few lessons I wanted to continue.
+I’ll cut a long story short for now and say that after a few lessons I wanted to continue.

-Leaving my friend in Bangkok a few weeks later I headed to Chiang Mai in the north.
-There I found a Muay Thai training gym and started classes almost every day over a several week period.
+A few weeks later I headed to Chiang Mai in the north where I found a Muay Thai training gym and started classes almost every day over a several week period.